 Use: Public Library

-On the other side of the Galleria from the Telephone Building in the shadow of the courthouse is the White Plains Public Library.
-By the sixties the White Plains Library had outgrown its small 1908 brick building.
+On the other side of the Galleria from the Telephone Building, in the shadow of the courthouse, is the White Plains Public Library.
+By the sixties, the White Plains Library had outgrown its small brick structure, designed in 1908.
 As part of the urban renewal development’s civic center, the town was promised a new library that would be four times the size of the old one.

 When it opened in 1974, the $6.2 million library was one of the first urban renewal buildings completed.
 Cast in concrete and two stories high, the building is rectangular and horizontal, with vertical concrete panels giving the facade a linear rhythm.